pakal/rsfile/README.txt

 the catastrophic fcntl() lock semantic (when any descriptor to a file is closed, your process loses ALL locks acquired on it through other streams).

-RSFile has been tested with py2.6, py2.7, and py3.2, on win32 and unix-like systems, and should theoretically work with IronPython/Jython/PyPy.
+RSFile has been tested with py2.6, py2.7, and py3.2, on win32, linux and freebsd systems, and should theoretically work with IronPython/Jython/PyPy (on Mac OS X too).

 The technical documentation of RSFile includes a comprehensive description of concepts and gotchas encountered while setting up this library, which could